Prometheus

 * `fallback_index` - Fallback position

-* `customer_id` / `customer_name` - Customer identifiers (if governance enabled)
+* `customer_id` / `customer_name` - Customer identifiers (empty when governance is not used)

 <Note>

 **v1.5.0-prerelease4+**: `selected_key_id` / `selected_key_name` are only populated when the request succeeds.
-On final errors both are empty - use `bifrost_key_rotation_events_total` or the `attempt_trail` log field to see which keys were tried.
+On final errors both are empty — use the `attempt_trail` log field to see which keys were tried.

 </Note>